What type of rental properties do you manage?

 EMPLOYMENT/INCOME – We contact the employer to verify length of employment, status, and income.
 An applicant needs to earn at least 3 times the monthly rent in gross income to qualify for a rental and we may require a copy of their pay stub.

-PETS – We don’t generally permit animals/pets into managed properties unless you allow us to do so, however, 50% to 70% of renters have pets.
+PETS – We don’t generally permit pets into managed properties unless you allow us to do so, however, 50% to 70% of renters have pets.
 When we make the decision to accept an applicant with pets, we minimize your risk by limiting the breed, age, number and size of the pets.
 We also use a special pet addendum for your protection.
 We are careful in selecting tenants who wish to bring pets with them.
+Of course we must follow Colorado state law as it pertains to service animals.

 OTHER FACTORS – Many of our managed properties are subject to restrictions such as no boats or trailers, and limits on the type and number of vehicles.
 An otherwise qualified applicant may be unable to lease a property if, for instance, they own a boat and want to park it in the driveway.
 We make sure issues like that are covered initially to avoid surprises after move-in.